Physiologist vs. Psychologist: What Are The Differences?

 A psychologist is a mental health professional specializing in diagnosing, treating, and preventing mental health issues.
 They use psychological principles, research, and therapy to help individuals understand their thoughts, feelings, and behaviors to improve their mental health and overall well-being.

-Physiologist vs. Psychologist Job Duties
+Category Physiologist Psychologist

 What is the difference between a Physiologist and a Psychologist?
 While both professions involve the study of the human mind and body, there are distinct differences between their job duties.